|

 talk-oriented.
 He is at home with governors, community leaders movers

+and shakers.
 Ever the trooper,

 Brad did his show from Hartford's Rehabilitation Hospital for several